Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 How is restrictive cardiomyopathy diagnosed?

-Your caregiver will listen to your heart and lungs.
-He may check your abdomen, ankles, and feet for swelling.
-Tell him if you have other health conditions or family members with heart disease.
-Tell your caregiver if you smoke, drink alcohol, or take drugs.
+Your healthcare provider will listen to your heart and lungs.
+He or she may check your abdomen, ankles, and feet for swelling.
+Tell him or her if you have other health conditions or family members with heart disease.
+Tell your healthcare provider if you smoke, drink alcohol, or take drugs.
 You may need the following tests:

 - Blood and urine tests: A sample of your blood or urine may be sent to the lab for tests.
 The tests may help find the cause of your RCM.
 They may also tell if your organs, such as your liver and kidneys, are working correctly.